Importation of Energy-using Products

 - (c) the equipment comes without regulated components, e.g.

-- i. machines without regulated components that use the same HS codes as machines with regulated components; or,
+- i. machines without regulated components that use the same HS codes as machines with regulated components

-14. The import reporting requirements under the Energy Efficiency Regulations, 2016do not apply to the following regulated energy-using products: battery chargers, electric motors, external power supplies, fluorescent ballasts and small electric motors, when any of these products are incorporated into, or are components of any other products or machines, i.e. when an electric motor is part of a hoist, a fan, a blower, or a pump, or when a ballast is part of a fluorescent lighting fixture.
+16. The import reporting requirements under the Energy Efficiency Regulations, 2016 do not apply to the following regulated energy-using products: battery chargers, electric motors, external power supplies, fluorescent ballasts and small electric motors, when any of these products are incorporated into, or are components of any other products or machines, i.e. when an electric motor is part of a hoist, a fan, a blower, or a pump, or when a ballast is part of a fluorescent lighting fixture.

-15. Approved participants of the CBSA's Customs Self-Assessment (CSA) Program are eligible to meet their import reporting requirements under the Energy Efficiency Regulations, 2016 by sending monthly import reports directly to NRCan.
-Inquiries related to the NRCan/CSA program should be referred to the Office of Energy Efficiency at the address indicated in paragraph 25 of this Memorandum.
+17. Approved participants of the CBSA’s Customs Self-Assessment (CSA) Program are allowed to transmit release requests through ACROSS using SO 125 or 257 when importing regulated energy-using products from counties other than U.S. and Mexico, without having to provide the five additional NRCan data elements.
+Eligible CSA participants will meet their import reporting requirements under the Energy Efficiency Regulations, 2016 by sending monthly import reports directly to NRCan.
+Enquiries related to the NRCan/CSA program should be referred to the Office of Energy Efficiency at the address indicated in paragraph 23 of this Memorandum.

 Responsibilities of the CBSA